programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 		// detects what the user is trying to select in 3D space from viewpoint and 2D pointer raycasterM.setFromCamera( pointer, camera );
 		const intersects = raycasterM.intersectObjects( jars.children); // an array, nearest to camera will be first
-		// if there is a jar being clicked if(intersects.length > 0){
+		// if there is something being clicked if(intersects.length > 0){
-			const found = intersects[ 0 ].object; // get the selected jar, index 0 is the first selectedObj = found;
+			const found = intersects[ 0 ].object; // get the selected object, index 0 is the first selectedObj = found;
-			found.material.emissive.r = 1; // turn the selected jar red emissive.
+			found.material.emissive.r = 1; // turn the selected object red emissive.
 1 is on.
 		}
 	}
 ```